 At the end of phase three, we will make a final round of edits, acting on key feedback from the evaluation.
 The main result of this project will be a free-to-use resource pack to educate primary school pupils and their teachers about neurodiversity.
-Currently, our target release date is late 2021, or early in 2022.
+Currently, our target release date is Spring 2022.
 This resource pack will be available online, along with links to further references, information for parents, and more!
 We will also be disseminating interim results from the different project phases in research- and practice-focused venues throughout the project.

 Fergus Murray of AMASE (Autistic Mutual Aid Society Edinburgh) is a consultant on the project team and also contributed to developing the grant proposal.